robertsweetman/data-strategy-presentation/src/slide_5.md

 # Implementation

+Implement and TEST INTERNALLY - also means it should make everyone's job easier anyway.

+Implement and (potentially) require users to share all the results :shrug:

+Ongoing monitoring must be a thing.

 ---
 > ### Milestone 3: Create an Implementation Plan For Your Proposal
 > For your proposed change, deliver a compelling proposal focussed on the business impact of your data strategy recommendation.